RingCentral

 Step 5.
 Configure DRUID Live Chat for RingCentral

-To use RingCentral's live chat capabilities, in DRUID, go to the bot details page and in the Live Chat section, from the Live chat provider field, select RingCentral.
+To use RingCentral's live chat capabilities, in DRUID, go to the AI Agent details page and in the Live Chat section, from the Live chat provider field, select RingCentral.

 Step 5: Configure the RingCentral Webhook